andacdurmaz/splitser/docs/agendas/minutes-week-9.md

 #### Main Topics

 - What do we still need to implement?
 (10 min)
-    - What is left?
+    What is left?
 Are we missing any basic features?
 What do we have to fix?
 Which extensions will we do?
+    - Change one of the rest controllers to be just a controller
-	-- Adding settle debts
+	- Adding settle debts
-    -- Admin sorts
+    - Admin sorts
-    -- Delete event json when event not found from config -- Invitation fix
+    - Delete event json when event not found from config
+    - Invitation fix
+    - Check invalid number for amount

 - Testing (5 min) 15:13
     - How do we want to test?

 Tudor:
-    - long polling
-    - updating for events
-    - if done, testing
+    -
 Ivan:
-    - invitations
-    - statistics
+    -
 Jort
-    - join event
-    - server address to config
-    - if done, help
+    -
 Storm
-    - finish language switch
-    - test
+    -
 Mete:
-    - add tests
-    - pop-ups
+    -
 Andac:
-    - edit expense
-    - pop-ups
-    - debts
+    -

 -Ask TA for what can we improve at the current state of the application (5 min) 15:24